Why is crawl budget important?

 Want to know more about how to connect external data sources?
 You can watch this video:

-Logs monitoring is definitely one of the added-value features of Oncrawl.
+The log analyzer of Oncrawl is definitely one of the added-value features.

 You can easily add information from your server’s Access Logs.
 Oncrawl provides you with an FTP account which allows you to import the Logs files from your server into your Oncrawl project.